 Instead of paying full price, you can request a concession to reduce the fee by 25%.

 3 months free Senior Membership

-You don’t automatically quality for 3 months free or 25% off senior membership.
+You don’t automatically qualify for three months free or 25% off senior membership.
 If you want or need the discount, you need to call 0344 800 1895.

 National Trust properties and grounds are suitable for everyone.
-If you are disabled, you can enjoy the accessible grounds, and many places have facilities to make visits easier like lives, powered mobility vehicles and audio support.
+If you are disabled, you can enjoy the accessible grounds.
+Many places have facilities to make visits easier, such as powered mobility vehicles and audio support.